Chad's Deby takes early election lead, partial results show

 A group of Libya-based rebels, the Front for Change and Concord in Chad (FACT), attacked a Chadian border post in the north of the country on election day.

-On Saturday the UK government said a FACT convoy was heading southwest towards the capital N’Djamena and had passed the town of Faya, some 770 km (478 miles) away.
+The UK government said two FACT convoys were heading towards the capital N’Djamena on Saturday.

 An ally of Western powers in the fight against Islamist militants in West and Central Africa, Deby is one of Africa’s longest-serving leaders, but there are signs of growing discontent over his handling of the nation’s oil wealth.